 - When possible, conclude with the result, outcome, or learning of your action; quantify with numbers or percentages.

-- Use similar verbiage and industry buzz words from the job description.
+- Use wording and industry buzz words taken from the job description.

 Skills, Activities, Additional Information Sections (optional)

-- Mention only skills you are proficient in or very familiar with.
+- Mention only technology and skills you are proficient in or very familiar with.

 - Include technical skills as well as foreign language and communication skills.